e23e/Billing-Soft-Python/README.md

     ```
     pyinstaller --hidden-import babel.numbers project.py --noconsole --onefile --icon=slogo.ico
     ```
+# license
+This APP is licensed with MIT license.
+For moreinfo [Read](https://opensource.org/licenses/MIT)
 # Bugs
 This software may conatin many bugs(Functional/Security), If you found any bugs you can report it via [Email](mailto:merbin8300@gmail.com)